mileweb/docs-content-ecp/zh/docs/portal/image-pull-secrets/updating-image-pull-secret.md

 4. Click **Update**.

-**Note:** Updating an ImagePullSecret that is being used might cause the image pull to fail temporarily.
+**Note:** Updating an ImagePullSecret that is being used might cause image pulls to fail temporarily.
+You cannot update an ImagePullSecret that is automatically created and managed by the ECP.